naveed9080/web-and-app/README.md

 # web-and-app
-this is my first repository
+This is my first repository
+Author - Muhammad Naveed